AzuraMC-Network/AzuraBedWars/README.md

 AzuraBedWars is a Minecraft bed wars plugin based on Spigot/Paper.
 This project is currently under development.

+### Branches

+- **master** — This branch contains the code for release builds.
+  Updates are pushed at the beginning of each month, usually from the 1st to the 3rd.
+- **develop** — This branch is for daily updates and community pull requests.
+  It may contain unstable or experimental features.

 ### Preface

 - This project is not yet complete and still needs many features to be finished.
 It is planned to be maintained until